syncfusion-content/xamarin.ios-docs/Xamarin-iOS/SfNavigationDrawer/getting-started.md

 # Getting Started with Xamarin.iOS NavigationDrawer

-This section provides overview for working with Essential NavigationDrawer for Xamarin.iOS.
+This section provides overview for working with Essential® NavigationDrawer for Xamarin.iOS.
 You can walk through the entire process of creating an NavigationDrawer.

 ## Referencing Essential Studio® Components in Your Solution